mhuergae/MaiBee/README.md

 ![HowOptionsLookslike](howto-results.jpg)

+** As for now, VirusTotal analysis is carried out with an external script due to API request limits.
+If you want to add VirusTotal analysis, run the bash script vt-scan.sh (Usage: ./vt-scan.sh [API_KEY] [JSON_TO_ANALYSE])

 ## Third-Party Licenses

 This project includes third-party content that is licensed under different terms.
 For more details, see the [Third-Party Licenses](third-party-licenses.md) file.